-Appendix C. 1 at delpant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Assistive Technology

-Provider Category:

-Agency

-Provider Type:

-Assistive Technology Agency

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

-Agencies must meet the following standards:

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(A company

-that the provider secures the item(s) from can be located anywhere.)

-2. Have a signed ODP Provider Agreement on file with ODP.

-2. Complete standard ODD required orientation and training

-3. Complete standard ODP required orientation and training.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment

-and validation of required documentation, policies and procedures.

-5. Have Commercial General Liability Insurance.

-6. Have Workers Compensation Insurance, in accordance with state law.

-7. Comply with Department standards related to provider qualifications

-7. Comply with Department standards related to provider qualifications.

-Verification of Provider Qualifications Entity Responsible for Verification:

-Entity Responsible for Vernication:
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(A company that the provider secures the item(s) from can be located anywhere.) - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers Compensation Insurance, in accordance with state law. - 7.
+Comply with Department standards related to provider qualifications.

-OHCDS, AWC FMS, VF/EA FMS, ODP or its Designee
+OHCDS, ODP or its Designee